Proofex-1/Pasterx-Updated/README.md

 # Pasterx-Updated
 Pasterx updated
-More starts = more updated sources
+More stars = more updated sources